Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 (1).jpg)

-Locals have long honored the "stone god" as part of their traditional beliefs.
-So, I bet a stop in Khuoi Ky lets you connect with local life, join simple village activities, and enjoy the peaceful setting of forested hills and limestone peaks.
+So, I bet a visit to Khuoi Ky village lets you connect with local life, join simple village activities, and enjoy the peaceful setting of forested hills and limestone peaks.

 Ba Quang Burning Grass Hill